mbaumer/us_hep_funding/docs/_states/MA.md

 # MA -- Sen. Edward Markey (D) and  Sen. Elizabeth Warren (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  133  HEP grants, totalling  $76,802,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+133 HEP grants, totalling $76,802,000.00

                                              Amount ($)
 Institution
 MASSACHUSETTS INST.
 OF TECHNOLOGY              17228000